Nickssingh/Hyperparameter-Tuning-XGBoost/README.md

 - Encoding categorical variables using one hot encoding
 - Splitting the dataset into test and train and converting these dataframes into data matrices

-For more information on data cleaning and visualization, please go through my [previous analysis](https://github.com/Nickssingh/Churn-Prediction-Model-Telecommunication) on the same dataset.
+For more information on data cleaning, visualization, and other algorithms, please go through my [previous analysis](https://github.com/Nickssingh/Churn-Prediction-Model-Telecommunication) on the same dataset.

 ## D. Building Model